SergeyBel/nicecrypto/README.md

-# nicecrypto
+# NiceCrypto
-nicecrypto is a simple and powerful crypto library written in  php based on openssl extension
+NiceCrypto is a simple and powerful crypto library written in  php based on openssl extension

 #Keys
 Use `PrivateKey` and `PublicKey` classes to work with keys pairs;